suzu-devworks/examples-github-action/README.md

 ## What is the purpose of this repository?

-This repository is just my personal playground for learning and experimenting with Github Actions.
+This repository is just my personal playground for learning and experimenting with GitHub Actions.

 The content here might actually be helpful to other developers facing similar issues.